yutao-huang/office-scripts-conway-game-of-life/README.md

 # Conway's Game of Life in Office Scripts
+On today of last year (April 11th, 2020), [John Horton Conway](https://en.wikipedia.org/wiki/John_Horton_Conway), the legendary mathematician known for inventing the ["Game of Life"](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), passed away from complications related to COVID-19.
+As a tribute to this magical genius, we built a Game of Life simulator in [Office Scripts](https://aka.ms/office-scripts) that can demonstrate this classic yet fascinating game on Excel worksheet.

 ![banner](images/sample-reaction.gif)

-This is a ["Conway's Game of Life"](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulator written in [Office Scripts](https://aka.ms/office-scripts) that can demonstrate this classic yet interesting game on Excel worksheet.

 ## Background

 ### Conway's Game of Life

-Please refer to <https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life> for more details about this wonderful game.
+Please read <https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life> for more details about this wonderful game.

 > The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
 It is Turing complete and can simulate a universal constructor or any other Turing machine.